ScottyLabs/dalmatian/README.md

 # Dalmation

-Dalmation is a Diccord bot designed for CMU students, providing easy access to campus resources like CMUCourses and CMUEats right at their fingertips!
+Dalmation is a Discord bot designed for CMU students, providing easy access to campus resources like CMUCourses and CMUEats right at their fingertips!

 ## Development